If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 Don’t forget if you take the Los Angeles Sightseeing Hop-on-Hop-off Bus this will be one of your stops.

-Visiting Santa Monica is a great thing to add to your Los Angeles bucket list if you’re a beach lover.
+Visiting Santa Monica is a great thing to add to your LA bucket list if you’re a beach lover.
 It’s a perfect break away from the city and with still so much to do.

 If you have time you could even jump on the Santa Monica and Venice 3-Hour Electric Bike Tour which could be pretty fun!